-- competition for our operators from other REITs; - the operators of our facilities face competition from other health care providers, including physician owned facilities and other competing facilities, including certain facilities operated by UHS but the real property of which is not owned by us.
-Such competition is experienced in markets including, but not limited to, McAllen, Texas, the site of our McAllen Medical Center, a 370-bed acute care hospital, and Riverside County, California, the site of our Southwest Healthcare System-Inland Valley Campus, a 132-bed acute care hospital; - changes in, or inadvertent violations of, tax laws and regulations and other factors than can affect REITs and our status as a REIT; - should we be unable to comply with the strict income distribution requirements applicable to REITs, utilizing only cash generated by operating activities, we would be required to generate cash from other sources which could adversely affect our financial condition; - our ownership interest in five LLCs/LPs in which we hold non-controlling equity interests.
-In addition, pursuant to the operating and/or partnership agreements of the five LLCs/LPs in which we continue to hold non-controlling ownership interests, the third-party member and the Trust, at any time, potentially subject to certain conditions, have the right to make an offer ("Offering Member") to the other member(s) ("Non-Offering Member") in which it either agrees to: (i) sell the entire ownership interest of the Offering Member to the Non-Offering Member ("Offer to Sell") at a price as determined by the Offering Member ("Transfer Price"), or; (ii) purchase the entire ownership interest of the Non-Offering Member (i) purchase the entire ownership interest of the Offering Member (ii) purchase the entire ownership interest of the Offering Member (ii) purchase the entire ownership interest of the Offering Member (ii) purchase the entire ownership interest of the Offering Member (ii) purchase the entire ownership interest of the Offering Member (ii) purchase the entire ownership interest of the Offering Member at the Transfer Price.
+- there can be no assurance that if any of the announced or proposed changes described above are implemented there will not be negative financial impact on the operators of our hospitals, which material effects may include a potential decrease in the market for health care services or a decrease in the ability of the operators of our hospitals to receive reimbursement for health care services provided which could result in a material adverse effect on the financial condition or results of operations of the operators of our properties, and, thus, our business; - competition for our operators from other REITs; - the operators of our facilities face competition from other health care providers, including physician owned facilities and other competing facilities, including certain facilities operated by UHS but the real property of which is not owned by us.
+Such competition is experienced in markets including, but not limited to, McAllen, Texas, the site of our McAllen Medical Center, a 370-bed acute care hospital, and Riverside County, California, the site of our Southwest Healthcare System-Inland Valley Campus, a 130-bed acute care hospital; - changes in, or inadvertent violations of, tax laws and regulations and other factors than can affect REITs and our status as a REIT; - should we be unable to comply with the strict income distribution requirements applicable to REITs, utilizing only cash generated by operating activities, we would be required to generate cash from other sources which could adversely affect our financial condition; - our ownership interest in four LLCs/LPs in which we hold non-controlling equity interests.
+In addition, pursuant to the operating and/or partnership agreements of the four LLCs/LPs in which we continue to hold non-controlling ownership interests, the third-party member and the Trust, at any time, potentially subject to certain conditions, have the right to make an offer ("Offering Member") to the other member(s) ("Non-Offering Member") in which it either agrees to: (i) sell the entire ownership interest of the Offering Member to the Non-Offering Member ("Offer to Sell") at a price as determined by the Offering Member ("Transfer Price"), or; (ii) purchase the entire ownership interest of the Non-Offering Member ("Offer to Purchase") at the equivalent proportionate Transfer Price.
 The Non-Offering Member has 60 to 90 days to either: (i) purchase the entire ownership interest of the Offering Member at the Transfer Price, or; (ii) sell its entire ownership interest to the Offering Member at the equivalent proportionate Transfer Price.
-The closing of the transfer must occur within 60 to 90 days of the acceptance by the Non-Offering Member. - fluctuations in the value of our common stock, and; - other factors referenced herein or in our other filings with the Securities and Exchange Commission.
+The closing of the transfer must occur within 60 to 90 days of the acceptance by the Non-Offering Member;

+- fluctuations in the value of our common stock, and; - other factors referenced herein or in our other filings with the Securities and Exchange Commission.